Akinbola247/Tictactoe-onchain/Readme.md

 - Multiplayer tictactoe

 ## todo
-Mobile responsiveness
+- Mobile responsiveness
+- integrate Game ID from pragma
-Read erc20 data
+- Read erc20 data on frontend

 ## how to run game:
 requirements